ZengZihang/ANNSCGP/README.md

 # Vignette
 Please download **vignettes.pdf or vignettes.html** to see how the package is used.
 # Cite
-Please cite "Prediction of Radiosensitivity and Radiocurability Using a Novel Supervised Artificial Neural Network"
+Please cite "Zihang Zeng, Maoling Luo, Yangyi Li et al. Prediction of Radiosensitivity and Radiocurability Using a Novel Supervised Artificial Neural Network.
+BMC Cancer.
+2022"